 Make sure the sub-floor you will be installing onto is clean, dry, structurally sound and level.
 Don't install on existing carpet or padding unless it is firm and not compressible.
 When installing onto a concrete sub-floor, we strongly recommend using a moisture barrier.
 Full installation instructions and recommendations can be found on our website.
-With just a few simple precautions, even the most inexperienced homeowner can install our engineered click lock floors!
+With just a few simple precautions, even the most inexperienced homeowner can install our engineered click bamboo floors!

 Below is a quick write-up of the two types of locking bamboo floors that are currently sold on the market.
 Please note that solid all-the-way-through locking bamboo flooring is only meant to be installed in very stable indoor environments, as extreme fluctuations in humidity can lead to issues with dimensional stability and increased risk of shrinkage.
 We also carry multiple engineered snap lock bamboo flooring styles.

 - Can be refinished up to 5 times

 - Only suitable for very stable interior humidity conditions due to increased shrinkage effect when humidity levels decrease by 15-20%